-A. Hydrogeology and groundwater quality.
-Construction of non-fully sealed geothermal heat exchange wells shall require knowledge about the site hydrogeology and groundwater quality sufficient to ensure that construction of non-fully sealed wells does not degrade groundwater quality.
+Section 7.
+Minimum requirements for non-fully sealed geothermal heat exchange systems hydrogeology and groundwater quality sufficient to ensure that construction of non-fully sealed wells does not degrade groundwater quality.
 If such knowledge about the site is not available, only fully sealed geothermal heat exchange wells shall be permitted.